.

 The first question that comes to mind for many people is what’s the native habitat of the yellow turtles?
 Where are they actually from?

 These turtles just love the water, and that’s why they mostly prefer still water bodies like ponds.
 You can find them in slow-moving rivers, marshes, floodplain swamps, etc. Sometimes, they also come outside to bask in the sun.
+Its a pet tortoise that you can get to home.

 And as per the geographic distribution, we’ve already told you that they’re native to North America.
 These turtles colonize seasonal wetlands such as Carolina bays.
 They always choose to live where the floating vegetation is abundant.